robseb/Django2FPGAdemo/README.md

 At this point is the ADC plot empty, because one write the value to the database.
 This will be solved in the next step.

-### Reading the ADC and writing the data into a datbase
+# Reading of a Soft-IP ADC interface and writing the data into a SQLite datbase
 As in the sequence diagram is the readout of the ADC triggered be calling the URL *http://127.0.1:8181/ADCtriger*.
 Then starts Django application to collect the ADC sensor data and writes them to a database.

 To implement that are two extension to the project requiered required: